 Student Identification cards are required to check out materials.
 Alabama Virtual Library accounts also provide home access to databases, which are available for students, instructors, and staff members.

 Students participate in orientation and research skills programs designed to assist them in using LRC resources to enhance learning and research opportunities.
-They are also encouraged to use available computers, printers, photocopiers, and viewing and listening centers.
+They are also encouraged to use available computers, printers, photocopier, and scanner.